JoSSte/ScrumTimer/README.md

 ## Bookmarklets / Popin Scripts
 These scripts are used to inject scrumtimer into e.g. Jira instead of creating an inline popup (I call them pop-ins)
-These can either be put in a tool for creating a bookmarklet like
+These can either be put in a tool for creating a bookmarklet like the ones listed below.
+I do not provide direct links, to bookmarklets, since I WANT the user to be concious of what they are doing.
 * https://www.yourjs.com/bookmarklet/
 * https://mrcoles.com/bookmarklet/

-or pasted into the devtools console ( press **F12** and choose *console* ).
+... or pasted into the devtools console ( press **F12** and choose *console* ).
+*Please don't tell non-tech savvy people to do this.
+If they get into the habit of pasting random js into the development console all hell may break out.
+If I get the time and an indication of many people using this, i may create browser plugins instead.*

 They will create a div element in the right hand side of the screen with the scrumtimer included.
 *REFRESHING THE PAGE REMOVES THE TIMER* - if you want the timer to stay, please use the *popout* link.